 - " We are guests at booth sites.
 Please act like a guest in a friend's home. - " Don't monopolize your favorite booth site. - " Always greet the store manager on arrival and departure; thank you notes add a great Girl Scout touch! - " Be respectful of our store supporters!
 Leave their competitors' bags, shirts, or other material at home. - " Be considerate of the troop scheduled before and after you.
-Do not arrive more than five minutes before your scheduled time or stay after your scheduled time. - " Keep doorways and walkways clear. - " Divide girls into shifts based on the number of girls in your troop.
+Do not arrive more than five minutes before your scheduled time or stay after your scheduled time. - " Keep doorways and walkways clear. - Divide girls into shifts based on the number of girls in your troop.
 No more than four girls and two adults at one time.
-No less than two adults and two girls. - " At least one adult must be a registered Girl Scout.
-Juniors and above can have a one to one ratio. - " Non-Girl Scout siblings and friends are not allowed at the booth. - " Greet customers with a hello when they enter the store and ask them if they would like to purchase cookies as they leave. - " Wear a form of Girl Scout identification and appropriate attire. - " Some properties may allow more than one Girl Scout booth in front of different stores in the strip mall.
+No less than two adults and two girls.
+All adults at the cookie booth must be registered Girl Scouts. - " Non-Girl Scout siblings and friends are not allowed at the booth. - " Greet customers with a hello when they enter the store and ask them if they would like to purchase cookies as they leave. - " Wear a form of Girl Scout identification and appropriate attire. - " Some properties may allow more than one Girl Scout booth in front of different stores in the strip mall.
 This is okay.
 There should be enough traffic for all troops.
 Please be respectful and supportive of all girls boothing. - " Leave the booth site cleaner than when you found it.
 Do not overfill the stores' trash cans.
 Take the empty boxes with you and recycle them.